Excelia Business School (France) announces the launch of a new academic partnership with NSB Academy in Bangalore | www.lokmattimes.com

 Excelia Business School (France) announces the launch of a new academic partnership with NSB Academy in Bangalore

-PNN Mumbai (Maharashtra) [India], July 12: Excelia Business School (France) is proud to announce a new academic partnership with ...
+Mumbai (Maharashtra) [India], July 13: Excelia Business School (France) is proud to announce a new academic partnership with NSB ...

 The collaboration of the two higher education institutions will be centered on a graduate bridging programme, where students start their studies in India, and complete them in France.
 Indian students having already graduated with a Bachelor’s degree from an Indian university are eligible.
 The programme was initiated by Dr Amitabh Anand, Associated Professor at Excelia Business School, originally from India.
 It includes 411 credit hours and its overall duration is 24 months.